-NSO Group is an Israeli-based company which develops and sells a spyware called Pegasus.
-It is majority owned by Francisco Partners, a global private equity firm with offices in San Francisco and London that invests in the technology industry.
+NSO Group is an Israeli-based company which develops and sells spyware technology.
+It is majority owned by Novalpina Capital, a European private equity firm.
 In the past few years, investigations into NSO Group have revealed some information about the company’s operations.
 A non-exhaustive list of resources follows:

 - Motherboard, “Meet NSO Group, The New Big Player in the Government Spyware Business” (24 August 2016)